hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 Wholly unsatisfactory.
 I want to understand how I could construct it.
 I don't think Haskell Curry just stared at the problem of recursion in λ-calculus until a really cool expression jumped up at him an introduced itself as "Mr. Y".
-Or maybe it did -- logicans, am I right? -- but I'm an engineer, and I want ways, methods and techniques.
+Or maybe it did -- logicians, am I right? -- but I'm an engineer, and I want ways, methods, and techniques.

 An aside about math and proofs